Click on the links below to find out more

 Risks and Surgery Complications

 PAO Surgery is very complex, and it can have significant complications.
 Dr Slattery employs numerous techniques throughout the procedure to minimize surgical risks, but complications can still occur.
 Risks specific to PAO surgery include:

 - Nerve Damage: permanent nerve injuries are very rare following PAO, some patients may have numbness down the outside of their thigh due to stretching of the nerves to the skin, this usually recovers in 3-6 months.
 There is a very small risk to the large femoral and sciatic nerves during PAO, which can leave permanent sensory and strength loss to the leg.

-- Bleeding: as the pelvic bone has to be cut numerous times, there can be significant blood loss from this operation.
+- Bleeding: as the pelvic bone has to be cut numerous times, there can be blood loss from this operation.
 Dr Slattery routinely uses blood salvage techniques, specialised perfusionist staff, and medications to minimize the use of blood transfusions post operatively.

 - Over/Undercorrection: Despite x rays taken during the operation, it may be required to change the position of the bones in the immediate post operative period.